-To enable the use of the new solution across both public and private sector, MitID is built on a partnership between the Danish Digitization Agency and the Danish banks.
+To enable the use of the new solution across both the public and private sectors, MitID is built on a partnership between the Danish Digitization Agency and the Danish banks.

 The partnership behind MitID is expected to result in a number of benefits for Danish citizens:

 Never change a winning team